Xraft/Submit-Your-Article/README.md

 To make it simple, we prepare a templete, see  **templete**  in this repository, it looks like this.
 <img src="./templete.png" width=250, height=400>
 There will be a background image bellow title 'TEST PAGE', don't worry about that, we will help to choose it.
-You can directly modify this templete to your own work.
+You can directly modify this templete for your own work.

 ## How to submit ##